(346) 340 4414

 Accurate Diagnosis is Essential

-IBS symptoms, such as bloating, abdominal pain, diarrhea, and constipation, can overlap with more serious conditions like celiac disease, inflammatory bowel disease (IBD), or colon cancer.
-A board-certified gastroenterologist can conduct comprehensive testing to rule out other conditions and ensure you receive the right diagnosis and treatment.
+Symptoms of IBS — including bloating, abdominal pain, diarrhea, and constipation — often overlap with more serious conditions such as celiac disease, inflammatory bowel disease (IBD), or even colon cancer.
+Misdiagnosis can lead to ineffective treatment and prolonged discomfort.
+A board-certified gastroenterologist can perform thorough evaluations, including blood tests, imaging, and sometimes endoscopic procedures, to rule out other conditions.
+This precise diagnosis ensures patients receive the right treatment plan, avoiding unnecessary delays and complications.

 IBS Involves More Than the Gut